Queen Mary University of London University of Cambridge

 White cast irons are hard and brittle; they cannot easily be machined.

-Phase Diagram
+Iron-Carbon Phase Diagram

-The iron-carbon phase diagram showing the eutectic and eutectoid reactions.
-Reproduced with the permission of Jud Ready of the Georgia Tech.
+The iron–carbon phase diagram showing the eutectic and eutectoid reactions.
+Reproduced with the permission of Jud Ready of Georgia Tech.
 Joint Student Chapter of ASM/TMS.

 Grey cast irons are softer with a microstructure of graphite in transformed-austenite and cementite matrix.
 The graphite flakes, which are rosettes in three dimensions, have a low density and hence compensate for the freezing contraction, thus giving good castings free from porosity.

 Sulphur in cast irons is known to favour the formation of graphite flakes.
 The graphite can be induced to precipitate in a spheroidal shape by removing the sulphur from the melt using a small quantity of calcium carbide.
 This is followed by a minute addition of magnesium or cerium, which poisons the preferred growth directions and hence leads to isotropic growth resulting in spheroids of graphite.
-The calcuim treatment is necessary before the addition of magnesium since the latter also has an affinity for both sulphur and oxygen, whereas its spheroidising ability depends on its presence in solution in the liquid iron.
+The calcium treatment is necessary before the addition of magnesium since the latter also has an affinity for both sulphur and oxygen, whereas its spheroidising ability depends on its presence in solution in the liquid iron.
 The magnesium is frequently added as an alloy with iron and silicon (Fe-Si-Mg) rather than as pure magnesium.

 However, magnesium tends to encourage the precipitation of cementite, so silicon is also added (in the form of ferro-silicon) to ensure the precipitation of carbon as graphite.
 The ferro-silicon is known as an inoculant.